ernesto-aleman01/SYSC4907-SAV/README.md

 2. Download an airsim release.
 These can be found here: https://github.com/Microsoft/AirSim/releases

-   >Version 1.6 was used, but restrictions for not using other versions are not known
+   >Version 1.6 was used, but restrictions for using other versions are not known
    >
    >7z is recommended for extracting if the scene consists of multiple zipped files (read "Downloading large environments" in a release section)